Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      1. The [=ingest source=] SHALL start by an HTTP POST request with the
-        CMAF Header, or an empty request,
+        CMAF header, or an empty request,
         to the POST_URL.
         This can help the ingest source
         quickly detect whether the
         publishing point is valid,
         and if there are any authentication
         or other conditions required.
      2. The [=ingest source=] MUST initiate a media ingest connection by posting at least one [=CMAF header=] after step 1 and an optional DASH manifest, restricted as in clause 16 of this section.